Contracts are assets; optimize your process to maximize the value they represent.

 Regardless of size, industry, and region, there are a few things all businesses have in common.
 For one, they all operate based on a foundation of contracts.
 If you agree the same holds true for your business, are you currently using a contract management system?

 In an article in the Texas Bar Journal a while back entitled “Why You Should Want a Contract Management System,”author Jason Smith of Duff and Phelps posed five important questions for companies still managing contracts manually (think emails and spreadsheets).
 If your company is doing that, then read on.

 Read between the lines: Understanding the benefits of an automated contract management system process

 You may think that because you aren’t managing thousands of complex contracts, and because the majority of your contracts are of the same type, implementing a contract lifecycle management (CLM) solution isn’t for you.
 But complexity is just one of the challenges CLM tackles.

 As Smith responds to each of his own questions, he sheds light on both the business cases and value of CLM.
-Adding just a bit more color to his responses, the answers below will help you realize that you shouldn’t just want CLM—you need it.
+Adding just a bit more color to his responses, the answers below will help illustrate that you don’t just want CLM — you absolutely need it.
 Here’s why: